Azasakhe/Netflix/FAQ-(Errors).md

 2) Reboot Kodi
 3) Open Netflix add-on, should be asked to enter the new credentials, if no credential are asked open add-on settings and Logout

-### This title is not available to watch instantly
+### MSL Error: This title is not available to watch instantly

 In this case Netflix says to log out https://help.netflix.com/en/node/109329.<br/>
 Open add-on settings and choose `Logout`.